morrisond23/CSC6301/README.md

 *OrderedStack* is a program I first created for Project 4 as *OrderedLinkedList*.
 Later, the specifications were changed for Project 5 and the program was renamed to *OrderedStack*.

-This program was written for my CSC6301 class while working towards my Masters in Computer Science.
+This simple program was written for my CSC6301 class while working towards my Masters in Computer Science.

 ## What it does